 * travel each way to the venue site, which often takes more time than the wedding ritual itself.

-In short, we are investing way more than the “20 minutes” presumed by that blogger on The Knot ― even for a “simpler” lower-budget wedding, we are spending hours upon hours for that magical 20 minutes.
+In short, we are investing way more than the “20 minutes” presumed by that blogger on The Knot ― even for a “simpler” lower-budget wedding.
+We are investing many hours for that magical 20 minutes that looks easy and came off seamlessly.
 And hey, don’t knock the importance of “magic”.
 A wedding ritual should be magical, and it is worth way more (in my opinion) than having high-end napkins on the table, or having 2 buckets of flowers instead of one.

 Is it okay with you if your officiant shows up five minutes before the ceremony, reads a canned script that takes under 10 minutes to declare you married, and then dodges out the door the minute it is over?
 If you are okay with that, then go for the $250 offer.